Dash-Industry-Forum/CPIX/Cpix.bs.md

 :: The referenced key shall not be a leaf key.
 :: If this attribute is not specified, the [=Content Key=] is either a root key or does not participate in a key hierarchy.
 The CPIX document format does not make a distinction between these two cases.

+: <dfn>commonEncryptionScheme</dfn> (O, enumeration)
+:: This attribute shall not be used if the <{ContentKey/dependsOnKey}> attribute is present.
+In a key hierarchy, the root key defines the Common Encryption protection scheme to use with all keys in the hierarchy.
+:: The Common Encryption protection scheme that the content key is intended to be used with.
+Valid values are `cenc`, `cbc1`, `cens` and `cbcs` ([[!MPEGCENC]]).
+If the attribute is omitted then content may be encrypted using any Common Encryption protection scheme.

 </dl>

 <img src="Images/Schema-ContentKey.png" />